UmarHassan88/UmarHassan88/README.md

 - 👋 Hi, I’m @UmarHassan88
-- 👀 I’m interested in Front-End and Full Stack Development.
+- 👀 I’m interested in Automation and Manual Testing.
-- 🌱 I’m currently learning Front End Frameworks and paving my way for a Full Stack dev.
+- 🌱 I’m currently learning commanding the testing frameworks and paving my way for a Test Automation Expert.
 - 📫 Reach me at -> "syedumarhasanzia@gmail.com"
 - ⚡ Fun fact: Throw me to the Wolves and I'll return leading the pack.